emqx/emqx-docs/en_US/getting-started/log.md

 Note that in this log message, the client_info field does not exist.

 ## log level and log handlers
-EMQ X Broker uses a hierarchical log system.
+EMQX Broker uses a hierarchical log system.
 At the log level, it includes primary log level and the log level of each log hanlder.

 ```bash
      [Primary Level]        -- global log level and filters